Conservative stochastic PDE and fluctuations of the symmetric simple exclusion process: Introduction

-In the final main result of this paper, we identify a scaling regime such that the solutions of \eqref{intro_old} satisfy a central limit theorem equal to that of the SSEP.
-The fluctuations are characterized by a generalized Ornstein-Uhlenbeck process, which is the $H^{-(\frac{d+\d}{2})}(\TT^d))$-valued process $v$ that solves the equation
+In the second main result of this paper, we identify a scaling regime such that the solutions of \eqref{intro_fd_eq} satisfy a central limit theorem (CLT) equal to that of the SSEP.
+The fluctuations are characterized by a generalized Ornstein--Uhlenbeck process $v$ which is a continuous $H^{-s}(\TT^d)$-valued process, for every $s>\frac{d}{2}$, that solves the equation